mirzaghaderi/IdeoKar/README.md

 <figure>
     <img src="Figure 4.jpg" style="width: 100%;" alt="Figure 2" />
   <figcaption aria-hidden="true">
-    Figure 4: Human chromosome ideogram generated using the Genomic Ideogram plugin of the IdeoKar tool, showing telomeric sequence, gene-density, and long non-coding RNA (lncRNA)-density tracks.
+    Figure 4: Human chromosome ideogram generated using the Genomic Ideogram plugin of the IdeoKar2 tool, showing telomeric sequence, gene-density, and long non-coding RNA (lncRNA)-density tracks.
 The X and Y chromosomes are positioned at the end of the ideogram.
 Telomeric sequences were identified by searching the corresponding genome FASTA sequence file.
   </figcaption>
 </figure>